 - You want to save money.
 Smart thermostats generally pay for themselves after the first two years.
 That means the average $145 annual savings is money kept in your pocket.
 If your home is bigger, your savings are usually higher.
 Calculate your home’s potential savings with Nest’s nifty savings calculator.
 It’s backed up by research completed by independent agencies.

 - Your local utility company gives a rebate.
 This is a real perk that happens in many cities.
 Give your utility company a call to see if you can get any money back for installing a programmable/smart thermostat.

 - You’re always cold or hot.
 Whether caused by high ceilings or poor circulation, some rooms require a blanket.
 But with smart thermostats, you can customize the heating and cooling of each room in a way that finally makes sense.
 Ecobee3 has remote sensors that can measure temperature and humidity.
 The sensors monitor which rooms you use the most to make sure it heats the areas where you spend your time.
 They can also turn down the air while you’re away to lower your monthly bill.

 - You’re ready to make an investment in your home.
 Your home is one-of-a-kind.
-Little upgrades can make a big difference when it comes time to sell your home, and research shows that smart home upgrades can pay off by increasing the value of your house.
-Studies have shown that home buyers are willing to pay more for smart home technology.
+Little upgrades can make a big difference when it comes time to sell your home, and smart home upgrades can pay off by increasing the value of your house.
+Home buyers may be willing to pay more for smart home technology.

 - You love simple elegance.
 Smart thermostats have advanced technology.
 They can learn from your habits and adapt the temperature to save you money.
 But they are also ridiculously simple compared to programmable thermostats which have complicated buttons and schedules.
 They also add a modern look to your wall.